top of page

 Yes, under certain conditions an independent right of residence can be applied for in accordance with Section 31 of the Residence Act.

-What requirements do I have to meet to obtain independent residency rights after the divorce?
+What requirements do I have to meet to obtain independent residency rights after a divorce?

 The marital partnership must have existed legally in Germany for at least three years, and the spouse must have held a residence permit during this time.